Get to Know Stories of the Enslaved at Mount Vernon

 Visit the pole shelter to learn about recipes of the enslaved community at Mount Vernon.

-Head to the replica slave cabin to learn about the role of foraging and gardening in the lives of the enslaved people.
+Head to the replica enslaved cabin to learn about how archaeology has revealed the role of foraging and gardening in the lives of the enslaved people at Mount Vernon.

 Visit Our Lives Bound Together: Slavery at Mount Vernon Exhibit